Aeastr/Portal/README.md

 ---

-## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE.md) for details.

-## Contributing
+## Contributing & Support

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Before you begin, take a moment to review the [Contributing Guide](CONTRIBUTING.md) for details on issue reporting, coding standards, and the PR process.

-## Support
+See the [Contributing Guide](CONTRIBUTING.md) for details.

-If you like this project, please consider giving it a ⭐️
+This project is released under the [MIT License](LICENSE.md).
+If you like Portal, please give it a ⭐️

 ---